yellowmessenger/documentation/docs/platform_concepts/appConfiguration/overview.md

    ![](https://i.imgur.com/br6ofma.png)

-3. Publish your bot for your changes to reflect in the *Live* or *Production* environment.
+3. Publish your AI Agent for your changes to reflect in the *Live* or *Production* environment.

-#### Step 5: Configure bot to handle specific integration actions
+#### Step 5: Configure AI Agent to handle specific integration actions

-Once the integration is enabled, your bot gains the ability to directly perform various actions within that specific integration account.
+Once the integration is enabled, your AI Agent gains the ability to directly perform various actions within that specific integration account.
 These actions may include creating new records, updating existing records, and retrieving specific information.
 With this capability, you can configure your bot to handle these specific integration actions seamlessly.

-To perform a specifc integration action via bot:
+To perform a specifc integration action via AI Agent:
 1. In Development/Staging environment, navigate to **Automation** > **Build** > Select the flow where you want to use an integration action.
 2. Click **Add node** > **Integrations** > {Integration Name}.